KostasValeckas/PyLongslit/_sources/objtrace.rst.txt

 Object Tracing
 ==============

-In this routine the software estimate at what pixels the object is located in the 2D spectrum.
+In this routine the software estimates at what pixels the object is located in the 2D spectrum.

 There are 3 ways to trace the object in the software: